RoccoLoxPrograms/CelticCE/docs/convertsprites.rst

 .. note::

     If you already have the CE C toolchain installed, chances are that convimg has already been installed and is in your Path.
-You can check this by opening a terminal and running `convimg --version`.
+You can check this by opening a terminal and running :code:`convimg --version`.

 On Windows:
     * Extract the zip to a file path without spaces.